Tripoli government suspends Libya talks after Haftar attacks Tripoli port

 State oil firm NOC said it had urgently evacuated all fuel tankers from the port after a missile struck meters away “from a highly explosive liquefied petroleum gas (LPG) tanker discharging in the port”.

+Eastern ports and airports are out of range of the Tripoli forces and its Turkish drones.

 Tuesday’s attack on the port unfolded as officers from the Tripoli forces and the LNA held a second round of indirect talks in Geneva to establish a permanent ceasefire.
 Both sides refused again to sit in the same room, U.N.
-Libya envoy Ghassan Salame said, though he said he was hopeful of making progress.
+Libya envoy Ghassan Salame said.

-“So while the situation on the ground remains a situation where the truce is very fragile... nobody has so far reneged on the principle of accepting the truce and the political process is trying to find a way to move forward,” he told reporters before the GNA suspended its participation.

 Salame added that he had received conditions from tribesmen allied to eastern forces to lift a blockade of eastern oil export ports, but said these were quite general and would have to be fleshed out in more U.N.-led talks in Geneva next week.